w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-notifications-available.md

 Errors that are :term[programmatically determined] are identified and the problem is  described to the user.

-:::note
-Examples of errors include invalid form input, server errors or application errors.
+:::example
+Examples of errors:

+- Invalid form input
+- Server errors
+- Application errors
 :::

 :::tests